-KENT, WASHINGTON -- After work I visited my local Fred Meyer (a store I shop at several times a week) to pick up a couple of grocery items, hair care products, afew items of clothing, etc.
+KENT, WASHINGTON -- After work I visited my local Fred Meyer (a store I shop at several times a week) to pick up a couple of grocery items, hair care products, a few items of clothing, etc.

 I chose to stand in (the often very long) line rather than use the u-scan as the female that is usually there manning them never fails to be rude to me.
-When using them in the past; I once accidentally stepped in her path, I move out of her way and apologize with a smile only to be referred to as a b***h under her breath.
+When using them in the past; I once accidentally stepped in her path, I move out of her way and apologize with a smile only to be referred to as a ** under her breath.
 Another time, I had the audacity to use the cash-back feature on the pin pad.
 When I approached her with my receipt to obtain MY cash, she rudely told me that she was not a bank and suggested the next time I "ask her first before assuming I can withdrawal money"!

 On this day, I stood in line, then when I got to the belt, I unloaded my items then started flipping through a magazine while awaiting my turn.
 Unfortunately, she was promoted to cashier but since my items were already unloaded I decided to stay in that line.
-She was ringing up a young family and there were 3 teenaged boys were in fromt of me when I heard "Hey".
+She was ringing up a young family and there were 3 teenaged boys were in front of me when I heard "Hey".
 I didn't look up as I didn't think anyone was referring to me.
 I heard it again and one of the boys tapped me to tell me she wanted my attention.
 I looked up and she handed me the closed sign, with a curt "put this over there" (there was another man behind me).
 I did as I was instructed then went back to the magazine.

 I was completely humiliated (before everyone assumes I am snobby please understand, I use the word humiliated because of the disgust in her tone and the manner in which she chose to ask such a question - loudly and in front of several people and it wasn't even my turn to be rang up - one of which anyone would feel the same).
 I responded, with equal disgust in my tone with a curt "no!" then went back to my magazine.
 When it was my turn to be rang up, I asked her why she asked that and she responded "all WIC mothers buy the same things".
-Said things, I assume, was my milk and Apple Jacks (the only food items I had among a bill that totaled $286).
+Said things, I assume, was my milk and Apple Jacks (the only food items I had among a bill that totalled $286).